Butter, Ghee or Oil, which is a better option?

 The Take away message

-Butter, extra virgin olive oil, olive oil, sesame oil (Gingelly oil) or coconut oil can be a good option as compared to not so healthy fats like palm kernel oil and palm oil .
+Butter, extra virgin olive oil, olive oil or coconut oil can be a good option as compared to not so healthy fats like palm kernel oil and palm oil.
 Make sure you completely avoid Dalda/ Vanaspati (Hydrogenated Vegetable Fat) as it is loaded with trans fat which can cause a lot of health issues.

 Using Home Made Ghee or Home Made Butter is a good option as it will be less processed and will have a number of health benefits.

 But moderation is very important as ultimately all of them add fats to your diet.
-It is important to maintain an appropriate omega 3 to omega 6 ratio in your diet, so that there is an anti-inflammatory environment in the body.
-It is also recommended to find a balance in eating fats with a lot of lean protein and whole grains.
-Fats cannot be neglected from our diets, especially the essential fatty acids.
+It is important to maintain an appropriate omega 3 to omega 6 ratio in your diet, so that less inflammation in the body.
+It is recommended to restrict our daily consumption of fats to not more than 5 to 6 tsp per day.
+Further , it is also recommended to find a balance in eating fats with a lot of lean protein and whole grains.

-Therefore, Cooking with all types of fats, requires appropriate moderation and a healthy balance needs to be maintained.
+Therefore, cooking with any types of fats, requires appropriate moderation and a healthy balance needs to be maintained.